WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-Type/index.md

 # Intro

-[silicon doped with tetravalent elements (3 electrons in the valence shell), such as boron creates a P-Type semiconductor]
+Silicon doped with tetravalent elements (elements that have 3 valence electrons), such as boron, create a _P-Type_ semiconductor.

 [a neutral charged boron atom has 3 electrons in its valence shell]